Black Magic (Yemi Alade album)

 Black Magic is the third studio album by Nigerian singer Yemi Alade, released by Effyzzie Music Group on December 15, 2017.
-A follow-up to her 2017 EP Mama Afrique, the album features guest appearances from Falz and Olamide.
+A follow-up to her 2017 extended play Mama Afrique, the album features guest appearances from Falz and Olamide.
 Black Magic was made available for pre-order in November 2017.
-Prior to disclosing the album's title, Alade posted the acronym BM on social media and wanted her fans to guess its meaning.
+Prior to disclosing its title, Alade posted the acronym BM on social media and wanted her fans to guess its meaning.
 The album was produced by DJ Coublon, Vtek, Sarz, Krizbeatz, Young D, Sess, Fliptyce, IAmBeat, Philkeyz, 2Kriss and Echo.
-It was supported by the previously released singles "Knack Am", "Single & Searching" and "Heart Robber".
-The album received generally negative reviews from music critics, who panned its lyrics and Alade's songwriting.
+It was supported by the singles "Knack Am", "Single & Searching", "Heart Robber", "Bum Bum", and "Kpirim".
+Black Magic received generally negative reviews from music critics, who panned its lyrics and Alade's songwriting.